redpanda-data/connect/resources/docs/processors/list.md

 The index can be negative, and if so the part will be inserted from the end counting backwards starting from -1.
 E.g. if index = -1 then the new part will become the last part of the message, if index = -2 then the new part will be inserted before the last element, and so on.
+If the negative index is greater than the length of the existing parts it will be inserted at the beginning.

 This processor will interpolate functions within the 'content' field.